disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 Hepatitis B

+Symptoms include flu-like complaints, loss of appetite, nausea, diarrhea, abdominal pains and jaundice.
 The liver infection may last from a few weeks to a serious long term (chronic) illness that can lead to liver disease or liver cancer.
 Hepatitis B vaccination is recommended for all infants, older children and adolescents who were not vaccinated previously, and adults at risk for HBV infection.

 Three doses of vaccine constitute the complete series; the first two are usually given one month apart, with a third dose 6 months later.